Apply

 Which Middle Eastern countries require an IDP?

-The United Arab Emirates, Saudi Arabia, Qatar, Bahrain, Egypt, and Jordan all require an IDP for foreign drivers, with the UAE applying additional residency-based exceptions.
-The UAE accepts a US, UK, EU, Canadian, or Australian license alone for short-term visitors from those countries, but an IDP is required for licenses from most other origins.
-Saudi Arabia requires an IDP across the board for all foreign visitors driving privately.
+The United Arab Emirates, Saudi Arabia, Qatar, Bahrain, Egypt, and Jordan all require an IDP for foreign drivers, with the UAE applying residency-based exceptions: short-term visitors holding licenses from certain countries may drive on the license alone, while most other license origins need an IDP.
+Saudi Arabia expects an IDP across the board for foreign visitors driving privately.

 Which countries do NOT recognize the International Driving Permit?